Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Introduction

 We prove Theorem \ref{mainthm:Lojasiewicz-Simon_inequalities_Yang-Mills_energy_flat_Morse-Bott} in Section \ref{sec:Morse-Bott_property_Yang-Mills_energy_functions}.

-When $X$ has dimension two, then Poincar\'e duality (for example, see \cite[Lemma 2.1]{Ho_Wilkin_Wu_2016arxiv}) implies that $H_\Gamma^2 \cong H_\Gamma^0$ (this observation is used in \cite[p.
+When $X$ has dimension two, then Poincar\'e duality (for example, see \cite[Lemma 2.1]{Ho_Wilkin_Wu_2019}) implies that $H_\Gamma^2(X;\ad P) \cong H_\Gamma^0(X;\ad P)$ (this observation is used in \cite[p.
 189]{MMR}), where

 Recall \cite[p.
-132]{DK} that $H_\Gamma^0$ is isomorphic to the tangent space to the isotropy group of $\Gamma$ in $\Aut(P)$.
+132]{DK} that $H_\Gamma^0(X;\ad P)$ is isomorphic to the tangent space to the isotropy group of $\Gamma$ in $\Aut(P)$.
 In the special case that $G = \SU(2)$ or $\SO(3)$, then a connection $A$ on $P$ is \emph{irreducible} if and only if the isotropy of $A$ in $\Aut(P)$ is the center of $G$ \cite[p.
 133]{DK}.
-Thus, if $G = \SU(2)$ (with center $\ZZ/2\ZZ$) and $\dim X = 2$ (with $\genus(X) \geq 1$) and $\Gamma$ is an irreducible flat connection, then $H_\Gamma^0 = 0$ and consequently $H_\Gamma^2 = 0$, so $\Gamma$ is a smooth point of $M_0(P)$.
-In particular, the moduli space of gauge equivalence classes of irreducible flat connections on $P$, namely $M_0^*(P) := M_0(P)\cap\sB^*(P)$, is a smooth manifold (of dimension $6\genus(X)-6$ \cite{Sengupta_1998jgp}) and therefore $\sE:\sA^*(P)\to\RR$ is a Morse--Bott function near the critical set,
+Thus, if $G = \SU(2)$ (with center $\ZZ/2\ZZ$) and $\dim X = 2$ (with $\genus(X) \geq 1$) and $\Gamma$ is an irreducible flat connection, then $H_\Gamma^0(X;\ad P) = 0$ and consequently $H_\Gamma^2(X;\ad P) = 0$, so $[\Gamma]$ is a smooth point of $M_0(P)$.
+In particular, the moduli space of gauge equivalence classes of irreducible flat connections on $P$, namely $M_0^*(P) := M_0(P)\cap\sB^*(P)$, is a smooth manifold (of dimension $6\genus(X)-6$ \cite{Sengupta_1998jgp}) and therefore $\YM:\sA^*(P)\to\RR$ is a Morse--Bott function near the critical set,

-and $\sE:\sB^*(P)\to\RR$ is a Morse--Bott function near the critical set $M_0^*(P)$, in the sense of Definition \ref{defn:Morse-Bott_function} for both cases.
-When $X$ is a Riemann surface, there is a vast literature devoted to the study of $M_0(P)$ from many different perspectives, often in the context of its interpretation as a moduli space, $\Hom(\pi_1(X),G)/G$, of representations of the fundamental group, $\pi_1(X)$, in $G$ \cite[Proposition 2.2.3]{DK} or in the context of the symplectic structure on $\sA(P)$ and interpretation of (a multiple of) the map $A\mapsto F_A$ as a moment map.
-We refer to Atiyah and Bott \cite{Atiyah_Bott_1983} and the many articles that cite \cite{Atiyah_Bott_1983} for further details.
+and $\YM:\sB^*(P)\to\RR$ is a Morse--Bott function near the critical set $M_0^*(P)$, in the sense of Definition \ref{defn:Morse-Bott_function} for both cases.
+When $X$ is a Riemann surface, there is a vast literature devoted to the study of $M_0(P)$ from many different perspectives, often in the context of its interpretation as the character variety, $\Hom(\pi_1(X),G)/G$, of representations of the fundamental group $\pi_1(X)$ in $G$ \cite[Proposition 2.2.3]{DK} or in the context of the symplectic structure on $\sA(P)$ and interpretation of (a multiple of) the map $A\mapsto F_A$ as a moment map.
+We refer to Section \ref{subsec:Yang-Mills_energy_function_near_yang-mills_connections_over_Riemann_surfaces} and Atiyah and Bott \cite{Atiyah_Bott_1983} and the many articles that cite \cite{Atiyah_Bott_1983} for further details and discussions of the Morse--Bott properties of $\YM$ over Riemann surfaces from a variety of perspectives.

-When $X$ has dimension three and is a circle bundle over a closed Riemann surface, the geometry of $\Hom(\pi_1(X),\SU(2))$ is described by Morgan, Mrowka, and Ruberman in \cite[Chapter 13]{MMR}.
+When $X$ has dimension three and is a circle bundle over a closed Riemann surface, the geometry of $\Hom(\pi_1(X),\SU(2))/\SU(2)$ is described by Morgan, Mrowka, and Ruberman in \cite[Chapter 13]{MMR}.